pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 In a Multi-T0 environment with NAT mode, traffic on the Tenant Tier-0 network going from Kubernetes cluster nodes to TKGI management components residing on the Shared Tier-0 router must bypass NAT rules.
 This is required because TKGI-managed components such as BOSH Director connect to Kubernetes nodes based on routable connectivity without NAT.

 To avoid NAT rules being applied to this class of traffic, you need to create two high-priority **NO_SNAT** rules on each Tenant Tier-0 router.
-These NO_SNAT rules allow "selective" bypass of NAT for the relevant class of traffic, which in this case is connectivity from Kubernetes node networks to TKGI management components such as the TKGI API, Ops Manager, and BOSH Director, as well as to infrastructure components such as vCenter and NSX Manager.
+These NO_SNAT rules allow "selective" bypass of NAT for the relevant class of traffic, which in this case is connectivity from Kubernetes node networks to TKGI management components such as the TKGI API, {{ vars.platform_name }}, and BOSH Director, as well as to infrastructure components such as vCenter and NSX Manager.

 For each Tenant Tier-0 router, define two NO_SNAT rules to classify traffic.
 The source for both rules is the [Nodes IP Block](./nsxt-prepare-env.html#plan-ip-blocks) CIDR.
-The destination for one rule is the TKGI Management network where TKGI, Ops Manager, and BOSH Director are deployed.
+The destination for one rule is the TKGI Management network where TKGI, {{ vars.platform_name }}, and BOSH Director are deployed.
 The destination for the other rule is the external network where NSX Manager and vCenter are deployed.

 For example, the following image shows two NO_SNAT rules created on a Tenant Tier-0 router.
 The first rule un-NATs traffic from Kubernetes nodes (`30.0.128.0/17`) to the TKGI management network (`30.0.0.0/24`).
 The second rule un-NATs traffic from Kubernetes nodes (`30.0.128.0/17`) to the external network (`192.168.201.0/24`).